KhryptorGraphics/blockchain-explorer/README.md

 ```
 blockchain-explorer/client$ npm install
 ```

+Note: open a new window and run within the __blockchain-explorer__ repository

+1. Use the following commands to launch the `explorer` network:

 ```
 blockchain-explorer/client$ npm run build
 ```

-1. Use the command to launch the `explorer` and run this command in a separate window in the `blockchain-explorer` repository:

 ```
 blockchain-explorer$ npm start
 ```
+Note: If editing the source code, the two commands above must be rerun to compile any changes made.
+If this is not done the explorer will not display any changes!

 1. Open the web-browser and access the `explorer` at `http://localhost:11000` .

 ## How to stop it?

-Note: In the last window where the `blockchain-explorer` network was started.
+Note: In the last window where the `explorer` network was started.

 1. Tear down the network by entering the following command:
 ```